datonex/eau-royal/README.md

     - There are 5 functions in this file.

-    - Function with the largest signature take 1 arguments, while the median is 0.
+    - Function with the largest signature takes 1 arguments, while the median is 0.

     - Largest function has 7 statements in it, while the median is 1.